 While increasing the depth of the model by stacking multiple layers of latent variables can enhance its capacity to capture intricate dependencies within the data, this also introduces a trade-off.
 Specifically, the computational complexity and the number of parameters to be learned grow linearly with the number of layers.
 This can pose challenges in terms of training time, memory requirements, and potential overfitting, especially when dealing with large-scale datasets or limited computational resources.
 Therefore, careful consideration must be given to balancing model expressiveness with computational efficiency when deciding on the optimal number of layers for a given task.

-The model's effectiveness is demonstrated in two tasks: time series forecasting and human motion prediction, often studied separately despite their similarity as conditional prediction problems.
+The model's effectiveness is demonstrated on two tasks: time series forecasting and human motion prediction, often studied separately despite their similarity as conditional prediction problems.
 Evaluation across five diverse public datasets (SOLAR, ELECTRICITY, TRAFFIC, TAXI, and WIKIPEDIA) shows competitive performance, particularly outperforming all baselines on SOLAR, TRAFFIC, and TAXI.
 An ablation study on the TRAFFIC dataset highlights the importance of stochasticity for model performance, while other components like context attention or multiple stochastic variable layers show more subtle benefits.
 In human motion prediction, the model surpasses all baselines on both ADE and FDE metrics, with greater improvement on the larger Human3.6M dataset.
-Notably, this is achieved with random sampling, unlike a competitor that uses an additional model for diverse sample selection, suggesting potential for combining both approaches for further gains.
+Notably, this is achieved with random sampling, unlike a competitor that uses an additional model for diverse sample selection, suggesting a potential for additional gains by combining both approaches.